danmar/cppcheck/man/manual.md

 Configuration problems.
 The recommendation is to only enable these during configuration.

+## Possible speedup analysis of template code

+Cppcheck instantiates the templates in your code.

+If your templates are recursive this can lead to slow analysis that uses a lot of memory.
+Cppcheck will write information messages when there are potential problems.
+For instance:

+    2.cpp:3:29: information: TemplateSimplifier: max template recursion (100) reached for template 'a'.
+You might want to tweak Cppcheck recursion. [templateRecursion]

+One way to limit the recursion is to provide a template specialisation in the Cppcheck analysis.

+Example code:

+    template <int i>
+    void a()
+    {
+        a<i+1>();
+    }

+    void foo()
+    {
+        a<0>();
+    }

+Template specialisation:

+    template<> void a<3>() {}

 # Importing project

 You can import some project files and build configurations into Cppcheck.